Invoicing

 5. No late fee policy

 Clients who know there are consequences pay faster.
 State your late fee policy clearly on every invoice.
+The legal limits, enforceability, and exact wording per jurisdiction are covered in late payment fees for freelancers — read that before picking a percentage.

 6. Wrong currency or bank details